sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 ## INTRODUCTION :

-First, I am French speaking and doing my best to put this in English here, so sorry if sometime my sentences look strange or if there are big faulty things around this repository...
-If you found spooky things I should correct, please let me know!

 So, the SBK-Pack is a Ghostbusters inspired proton pack model and electronics for children.
 It is about 80% sized of a regular pack and it includes motherboard and backpack structure.
 It is not screen accurate, but close enough.
 Screen accuracy have been traded for:
 * Mostly all 3D printed parts.
 * Low costs sourcing.